chaoweiwu/CarND-Vehicle-Detection/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Finally, I created a heatmap using all of the windows with all of the positive detections in `detect_vehicles.py` in the functions `detect` and `add_heat`.
+Finally, I created a heatmap using all of the windows with all of the positive detections in `detect_vehicles.py` and `heatmap.py` in the functions `detect` and `add_heat`.

 ![hot_windows][hot_windows]